JKHeadley/rest-hapi/README.md

     - A set of fields to sort by.
 Including field name indicates it should be sorted ascending, while prepending '-' indicates descending.
 The default sort direction is 'ascending' (lowest value to highest value).
 Listing multiple fields prioritizes the sort starting with the first field listed.

+* $text
+    - A full text search parameter.
+Takes advantage of indexes for efficient searching.
+Also implements stemming with
+    searches.
+Prefixing search terms with a "-" will exclude results that match that term.

+* $term
+    - A regex search parameter.
+Slower than $text search but supports partial matches and doesn't require indexing.
+    This can be refined using the $searchFields parameter.

+* $searchFields
+    - A set of fields to apply the $term search parameter to.
+If this parameter is not included, the $term search parameter is applied to all searchable fields.

 * $embed
     - A set of associations to populate.